Separatism in the Philippines: Alvarez proposal

+The mid-2000s proposal had eight constituent states, a national flag and a national anthem entitled "Land of Promise".
+Meanwhile the early 2020s proposal had six constituent states and a flag.
+Bukidnon was proposed as the capital.
+The Mindanao and Sabah Alliance (MASADA) stated that the Malaysian state of Sabah which was historically part of the Sulu Sultanate, is also part of the proposed state.

+In October 2025, Kiko Barzaga, who served as the representative for Cavite's fourth district, has encouraged for Mindanao to secede from the Philippines, claiming that politicians from Metro Manila are at the forefront of the corruption scandal and that Mindanao is seen as "less important" than Luzon.

 Abu Sayyaf

 The Abu Sayyaf was formed in 1991 splintering from the Moro National Liberation Front with Abdurajak Abubakar Janjalani as its founder.
 Its professed goal is to establish an Islamic state comprising Mindanao, the Sulu archipelago, and Palawan as well as areas outside the Philippines specifically Borneo and southern Thailand.
 The group split into two main factions after Janjalani's death, whose leaders in turn were killed in 2006 and 2007 which led to Abu Sayyaf splitting into several more factions.
 In 2014, several factions of the Abu Sayyaf swore allegiance to Islamic State of Iraq and Syria (ISIS) which aims to establish a larger Islamic state of its own.

 Greater autonomy

-These includes efforts to secure greater autonomy for areas or regions in the Philippines while remaining an integral part of the country.
+This includes efforts to secure greater autonomy for areas or regions in the Philippines while remaining an integral part of the country.
 Either this efforts involve the creation of an autonomous region within a unitary state or grassroot movements for the creation of a certain subdivision within a federal Philippines.